eb4i/NeuralClimb/README.md

 - `Example.py` runs `holdDetector.py`
 - Some experimentation was done to narrow down the parameters for best detection (e.g. modifying Gaussian kernel size) - `Example2.py` runs `holdDetector2.py` which takes another approach to Canny edge detection (takes into account median of image).

+- Finds most holds, but not all (heavily influenced by quality and resolution of provided image)
+- ** CLASSIFICATION to be completed in `NeuralClimb/Hold_Classification`**

 - If you have any more questions, pls msg me @tames_jam x